Reading Time: 6 minutes

 - Meth addiction treatment programs that are intensive and comprehensive are most successful

-- Meth addiction treatment that utilizes an intense outpatient program following inpatient treatment are typically most successful
+- Meth addiction treatment that utilizes an intense outpatient program following inpatient treatment is typically most successful

 - Effective treatment incorporates relapse prevention